Employer of Record

 Peru provides a robust system of employee benefits designed to ensure the financial and physical well-being of workers.
 These benefits include social security, health coverage, pension contributions, mandatory leaves, and insurance plans.
 Employers are required by law to offer these benefits to their employees.

-- Pension Systems: Employees in Peru can choose between two pension systems: the National Pension System (SNP) and the Private Pension System (SPP).
-Both systems require a 13% contribution from the employee’s salary.
-The SNP is government-managed, while the SPP is managed by private Pension Fund Administrators (AFP).
+• Pension Systems: Employees in Peru can choose between two pension systems: the National Pension System (SNP) and the Private Pension System (SPP).
+The SNP requires a 13% employee contribution.
+The SPP uses a variable structure because the total withheld amount depends on the AFP commission and insurance premium in addition to the individual capitalization contribution.
 When a worker starts a new job, the employer provides information to help them choose between these systems, unless the employee is already registered in one of them.

 Work Permit in Peru

-When expanding your business into Peru, it’s essential to understand the process of obtaining work permits for your employees.
-Whether you’re transferring existing team members or hiring new talent, obtaining the right work visa ensures a smooth transition and compliance with Peruvian law.
-Below is an overview of work visa options, requirements, and important considerations for your business operations in Peru.
+When expanding your business into Peru, it’s essential to understand the process of obtaining work authorization for your employees.
+Whether you’re transferring existing team members or hiring new talent, obtaining the right immigration status ensures a smooth transition and compliance with Peruvian law.
+Below is an overview of work-related immigration options, requirements, and important considerations for your business operations in Peru.

 Work Visa Categories in Peru

-Peru offers several types of visas depending on the nature of the employee’s stay and purpose.
-The most common work-related visa options include:
+Peru offers several immigration categories depending on the nature of the employee’s stay and purpose.
+The most common work-related options include:

 Documentation Needed for Work Visa Application

-- Copies of the front and back pages of the passport
+• Copies of the identity pages of the passport

 Step-by-Step Application Process